lighterio/plans/README.md

 ### .response: httpResponse

 The `response` property is used to respond to an HTTP request with a 500 error.
-This is done using the `error500` property if present.
+This is done using the `error` property if present.

 # API Methods